Fire safety in council flats

 If the fire is in your flat you should get out, stay out and phone the fire service on 999.

-If the fire is somewhere else in the building you can normally stay in your flat with the doors and windows closed, unless heat or smoke is affecting you.
+If that case, you are usually safer to stay in your flat with the doors and windows closed, unless the heat or smoke from the fire is affecting you.
+However, if you feel threatened by the fire and wish to evacuate, please do so.

 The fire service will tell you if you need to leave the building.